Skip to main content

 • Estimated Cost of Attendance for an Undergraduate

-The information below reflects ESTIMATED 2023- 24 annual (direct) costs attend Wentworth.
+The information below reflects the 2024- 25 annual direct(billable) costs to attend Wentworth.
 Bills are generated on a semester basis.

 Full-time Day Student living on campus